This accessibility statement applies to www.ccwater.org.uk and http://ccwater.custhelp.com/

 Some of our PDFs and Word documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our services, and forms published as Word documents.

-If you download any of our documents and have problems accessing them please email PR@ccwater.org.uk to request it in an alternative format.
+However, if you require an accessible version of any one of our documents please email PR@ccwater.org.uk to request it in an accessible format.

 Embedded videos on this website are hosted by YouTube, a 3rd party platform which may or may not be accessible.
 Videos that have been produced before 23 September 2020 are exempt from meeting the accessibility regulations.
 We will try to provide captions and audio descriptions on most videos after that date.